FalconSocial/frontend-assignment/API_DOC.md

 http|s://localhost:4200
 http|s://localhost:8080
 ```
-If you get a cross origin error make sure that you're client are running on any of the above hosts.
+If you get a cross origin error make sure that your client is running on any of the above hosts.
 Alternatively you can add your client host in: `/server/config/env/production.js`